kevinfarrugia/react-recipes/recipes/inserting-components.md

 ## Listening to events from the component

 Finally, our component may trigger actions as a response to user interaction.
-To listen to them, just send the outside functions as callbacks via `props`:
+To listen to them, we send the outside functions as callbacks via `props`:

 ```jsx
 function shout() {